Want to achieve the same types of returns that hedge funds do on a consistent basis?

 1. Using derivatives.
 Hedge funds often take advantage of financial derivative contracts such as options, forwards and futures.
 Options often trade at a fraction of the original instrument’s price and are a great way to lower certain market risks (hedge) against other open positions.
 Similarly, forwards and futures are often used to speculate on the future prices of certain financial instruments.

 2. Long-short trading strategy.
 Retail traders can also benefit from the long-short investment strategy of classic hedge funds.
 Buy those instruments that are in an uptrend and short instruments that are in a downtrend.
-This way, you’ll be able create a market neutral portfolio with a high potential return.
+This way, you’ll be able to create a market-neutral portfolio with a high potential return.

 5. Perform your analysis.
 Hedge fund managers don’t trade based on emotions.
 Each trade is extensively analysed and sometimes even prepared months ahead.
 While retail traders don’t have the resources available to hedge funds, they can still practice their patience, learn and analyse the market whenever they have time to do so.

 6. Manage your exit points.
 While many retail traders have a relatively high winning rate, some of them are still losing money in the market.
 Hedge funds cut their losses short and let their profits run.
 They know in advance when to exit a trade with the highest possible profit.

 Hedge funds succeed to beat the market on a consistent basis by applying strict investment strategies, money and risk management rules and extensively analysing the market for tradeable opportunities.

 They know that even small profits can easily sum up to a few percentage points by the end of the year and they are determined to squeeze money out of every possible market environment.